 In the government-wide statements, receivables consist of all revenues recognized as of year-end and not yet received.
 Major receivable balances for the governmental activities include sales tax and property tax.
-Business-type activities report utilities as its major receivables.
+Business-type activities report utilities, net of any allowance for uncollectible accounts, as its major receivables.
+The allowance amount is estimated using historical experience.